geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 Partner activities
 ------------------

-By joining as a partner, your organization can contribute expertise, data, and support through the following forms of collaboration:
+By joining as a partner, your organization can contribute expertise, data, and support through the following roles:

 .. grid:: 2
     :gutter: 4